MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/properties/devenv-tooltipml-property.md

 ---
 title: "ToolTipML Property"
-description: "Sets the text used for the tooltip of an action, a field, a FactBox, or an activity button.
-In the client, tooltips appear when you point to caption of the control." ms.author: solsen ms.custom: na ms.date: 06/23/2021
+description: "Sets the text used for the tooltip of an action, a field, a FactBox, or an activity button." ms.author: solsen ms.custom: na ms.date: 06/23/2021